haivan7/CPTS-cheatsheet/README.md

 # PowerShell cmd-let used to view AppLocker policies from a Windows-based host.
 Get-AppLockerPolicy -Effective | select -ExpandProperty RuleCollections

+# PowerShell script used to discover the PowerShell Language Mode being used on a Windows-based host.
+Performed from a Windows-based host.
+$ExecutionContext.SessionState.LanguageMode

+# A LAPSToolkit function that discovers LAPS Delegated Groups from a Windows-based host.  (https://github.com/leoloobeek/LAPSToolkit)
+Find-LAPSDelegatedGroups

+# A LAPSTookit function that checks the rights on each computer with LAPS enabled for any groups with read access and users with All Extended Rights.
+Performed from a Windows-based host.
+Find-AdmPwdExtendedRights

+# A LAPSToolkit function that searches for computers that have LAPS enabled, discover password expiration and can discover randomized passwords.
+Performed from a Windows-based host.
+Get-LAPSComputers
 ```
 ##### Living Of The Land
 ```